-- With the test lead disconnected from the T-P23, first connect the black voltage lead to the neutral/earth conductor of the test object - Connect the red, yellow and blue leads to the phases of the test object utilising any exposed metal on the appropriate phases using the crocodile clips - Unscrew the dust-cap and connect the GSM antenna (Figure 6.7) to the T-P23 by inserting the plug in to the terminal socket on the right and tighten the screw cover on the plug to secure it. - Unscrew the dust-cap and insert the four-core cable in to the left-hand socket on the T-P23 (figure 6.4) and tighten the screw cover on the socket to secure it.
+- With the test lead disconnected from the T-P22, first connect the black voltage lead to the neutral/earth conductor of the test object - Connect the red, yellow and blue leads to the phases of the test object utilising any exposed metal on the appropriate phases, using the crocodile clips - Unscrew the central dust-cap and insert the four-core cable in to the socket 2 on the T-P22 (figure 6.4) and tighten the screw cover on the socket to secure it. - Unscrew the right-hand dust-cap and connect the GSM antenna (Figure 6.7) to the T-P22 by inserting the plug in to the terminal socket(3), then tighten the screw cover on the plug to secure it. - If required, unscrew the left-hand dust-cap and insert the current clamp plug (figure 6.8) in to the terminal socket (3) and tighten the screw cover on the plug to secure it.
+The clamp should then be fixed around the required cable